-We emphasize learning-on-location, giving students the opportunity to study in Washington, D.C. as well as at our sister institution Newbold College of Higher Education in the United Kingdom.
+We also emphasize learning-on-location, giving students the opportunity to study in Washington, D.C. as well as at our sister institution Newbold College of Higher Education in the United Kingdom.
 The Honors College also focuses on service learning by requiring students to participate in activities that serve communities at university, local, national and international levels.

 And here is an important point: the Honors College curriculum is designed to work with any field of study, including pre-professional programs such as pre-medicine or pre-law.
-Because our program is flexible and interdisciplinary, we welcome students with any major.
+Because our program is flexible, interdisciplinary, and customizable we welcome students with any major.
 You can explore some of our unique curriculum options here.
 And be sure to explore how you can gain value-added experiences through our Center for Law and Public Policy, the Center for Global Programs, our Model United Nations program, and the David Jones Research Center.
 There really is something for everyone at the WAU Honors College.
 We are unique among Adventist colleges and universities and we are very proud of that.

 WHAT DOES IT MEAN TO BE AN HONORS COLLEGE STUDENT?